 M.A., Ph.D. and Graduate Certificate

-Gratz College offers three options for graduate work in Holocaust and Genocide Studies—a Graduate Certificate (12 credits), a Master of Arts (36 credits) and a Doctorate (48 credits).
+Gratz College offers four options for graduate work in Holocaust and Genocide Studies:

 The program is designed for educators in public and private schools, museum and education center staff, military and college instructors, descendants of victims who speak in the community, and others who are interested in Holocaust and Genocide research, education, advocacy and prevention.